noahehall/theBookOfNoah/0current/apitech.md

         - other headers: content-encoding, content-type, content-range, and trailer itself
     - requires the `TE` request header to be set to *trailers*
     - askholz: use cases and best practices
+  - X-XSS-Protection: stop  pages from loading when browsers detect reflected cross-site scripting (XSS) attacks
+    - largely unnecessary in modern rowsers when sites implement strong CSP policies that disable the use of inline javascript
+    - if not supporting legacy browsers, dont use this header
+      - instead use a **strong content-security-policy** without allowing `unsafe-inline` scripts

 ### request headers
   - provide context about the request (or the client) in order for the server to tailor its response